Nisbo/another_mvg/README.md

 Select the correct stop from the matches and configure the wanted settings.

 There are a lot of options but normally there is no need to configure all of them.
-The easiest way is to select the Global ID and click on Create (Erstellen).
+The easiest way is to select the Global ID and click on Apply (Bestätigen).

 ![grafik](https://github.com/user-attachments/assets/bee36eb8-7a89-4483-bee6-9bac25c6aa1a)